 by Adrian Tawfik

 During the ghastly period of the world wars, the only safe place for Jews proved to be countries that had established democratic elections.
 England, the Netherlands, Switzerland, and the more democratic corners of Europe saw the least amount of violence against Jews during a period where violence was the norm across much of Europe and the rest of the world.
 On top of this, the history of the United States, though fraught with the great violence of slavery and Native American genocide, is the true story of the opportunity that exists in the real world for Jews to live without eternal fear.
-Young America was fiercely brutal in its execution of slavery and Native American genocide but compared with the dictatorships of Europe, the U.S. was a blessing for the Jews.
+Young America was fiercely brutal in its execution of slavery and Native American genocide but for Jews, at least compared with the dictatorships of Europe, the U.S. was a blessing.

 Democracy brings stability in the modern world and this is something that also did not escape the founders of modern Israel.
 Could the nation that suffered so much from European violence forget the lessons of colonialism and the world wars?
 Israel is at its best when it is examined as a democracy.
 All of its elections since 1948 have been free and fair, no small feat, although the definition of who is allowed to vote is just as convoluted as that of the U.S. at times.

-Democracy has been, and continues to be, the closest window of opportunity that exists for Jewish survival in a world made up of 99.8 percent non-Jews.
-However, the central question facing modern Jews is no longer for their survival in Europe or the U.S., but in Israel where the future will surely be won or lost in the metropolises of Cairo, Damascus, and Istanbul.
+Democracy has been, and continues to be, the closest window of opportunity for peace that exists for Jews in a world made up of 99.8 percent non-Jews.
+However, the central question facing modern Jews is no longer peace for Jews in Europe or the U.S., but in Israel where the future will surely be won or lost in the metropolises of Cairo, Damascus, and Istanbul.
 The level of extremism in these neighbor countries’ futures is now in play across the Arab world as citizens have gathered in the hundreds of thousands calling on world television for “democracy, democracy, democracy!”
 It is vital to realize that this represents the greatest opportunity to secure stability for the Jews of Israel in history and should not be missed.

 This same story of modernization and democratization that has rearranged society in Europe continues to spread deeper into the world than before and the Arab Spring is its reincarnation on Israel’s borders.
 Egypt is now forever changed and Mubarak’s reign is over.
 Syria is embroiled in a brutal civil war while the Palestinians and Lebanese remain in internal political turmoil.
 Even ‘stable’ Jordan is seeing increasing democracy protests.
 Israel’s border countries are in flux and democracy—as we have always wanted it to be—is at center stage.
 Further democratic elections in the Arab world will bring the same relative moderation in politics and foreign policy that was witnessed in democratic Europe.
 Instead of internal politics by violence, there can be the politics of compromise.